luizbgomide/sovereign/rules.md

 ### Mortal Injury and Stabalization

-When a Delver is reduced to zero HP from taking [damage](#damage), they are Mortally Injured.
+When a Character is reduced to zero HP from taking [damage](#damage), they are Mortally Injured.
 They will die at the end of the sixth [Round](#round) after their incapacitation unless stabilized by an ally or some special ability.
 A Mortally Injured character is helpless, takes no actions, and does nothing useful.

 Stabilizing an ally is a [Main Action](/combat#main-action) that requires a DEX/[Heal](#heal) or INT/[Heal](#heal) [skill check](#skill-checks) with a DC of 8 plus the number of full [Rounds](#round) since the target fell.
 If the medic lacks a [healer’s kit](/equipment#healers-kit), this difficulty is increased by 2.
 Only one ally can try to stabilize a victim per round, though others can attempt to aid their check (via a [group check](#group-checks)).
 Attempts may be retried each round for as long as hope lasts.